Arrive Barcelona, Spain

 Barcelona | Gaudí’s Extravagant Vision

 Discover more of vibrant Barcelona, focusing today on the city’s one-of-a-kind architecture.
-See hilltop Montjuïc with its sculptural gardens and castle, a place with a checkered and often bloody history until it was designated a museum by Francisco Franco.
+Visit the wild Sagrada Familia Basilica, the most-visited monument in Spain, began by Gaudí in 1883 and still unfinished today; it is currently scheduled to be completed in 2026, the centenary of its architect’s death.
+Drive past Casa Milà on your way to hilltop Montjuïc with its sculptural gardens and castle, a place with a checkered and often bloody history until it was designated a museum by Francisco Franco.
 Next, immerse yourself in the most notable creations of Antoni Gaudí, possibly the most famous Spanish architect of modern times.
 Gaudí was the premier proponent of Modernisme, a distinctly Spanish take on Art Nouveau, and his free-flowing, extravagantly detailed structures are unmistakable.
-The highlight is the wild Sagrada Familia Basilica, the most-visited monument in Spain, begun by Gaudí in 1883 and still unfinished today; it is currently scheduled to be completed in 2026, the centenary of its architect’s death.
-After lunch, fly to Granada, where you enjoy dinner on arrival.
+After lunch, fly to Granada, an ancient Moorish capital.